knownorigin/docs.knownorigin.io/docs/guide/verify-on-discord.md

 <img :src="$withBase('/discord-role-bot/ko-role-bot-6.png')" height="250">

-8. You will also receive another DM to confirm the roles
+8. You will also receive another DM to confirm the roles.
+You're finished and you now have some shiny new Discord roles!

 <img :src="$withBase('/discord-role-bot/ko-role-bot-7.png')" height="250">